tdunlap607/patchparser/README.md

 # PatchParser
-A python package to extract key features from a commit patch.
+A python package to extract features from a commit patch.

 Please note this repository is still in the initial development phase.